Arpiar Aslanian: Early life

-Arpiar Levonovich Aslanian was born on 16 December 1895 in Etchmiadzin, (Russian Armenia) in the family of Levon and Varvara Aslanians.
-He had an older brother, Derenik, and a sister — Arpik.
+Arpiar Levonovich Aslanian was born on 16 December 1895 in Etchmiadzin (Russian Armenia) in the family of Levon and Varvara Aslanian.
+He had an older brother, Derenik, and a sister, Arpik.
 His father, Levon, was a principal in a school and also worked in the Etchmiadzin monastery, where he was in charge of the library collections.

 Aslanian received a juridical education in Tsarist Russia and became a lawyer.

 Aslanian was a member of the Dashnaktsutyun.
 He had to leave Armenia to avoid prosecution by Bolsheviks.

 Aslanian travelled to Tabriz, where in 1923 he married Louise Grigorian, more than ten years younger than him.

 Life in France

 In 1923, the couple moved to Paris, taking with them Mania and Arshaluys (Louise's mother and sister, respectively).
 In Paris Louise wanted to continue her musical education playing piano.
 In order to let her do that, Aslanian, an educated lawyer, who was unable to practice in a foreign country, became a general laborer.

 In 1940 Aslanian joined the French Communist Party.